ACeS

 ACeS (PT Asia Cellular Satellite) was a regional satellite telecommunications company based in Jakarta, Indonesia.
 It offered GSM-like satellite telephony services to Asian market.
 The coverage area included Indonesia, Malaysia, Thailand, Philippines, Sri Lanka, Vietnam, China and India.
 The company operated the Garuda 1 satellite, launched on February 12, 2000.
 A second satellite (Garuda 2) was planned but never materialized.
 ACeS was formed by a joint venture of PT Pasifik Satelit Nusantara (PSN), Lockheed Martin Global Telecommunication (LMGT), Jasmine International Overseas Ltd of Thailand and Philippine Long Distance Telephone Co.
 (PLDT).
 ACeS services were marketed by National Service Providers (NSPs) in six countries; PT.
 Pasifik Satelit Nusantara in Indonesia, ACeS Regional Services in Thailand, Smart ACeS in the Philippines, TMTouch/Celcom in Malaysia, AVCO in Nepal and Mobitel in Sri Lanka.

+In 2015, following the cessation of commercial services, the Garuda 1 satellite was officially decommissioned and moved into a graveyard orbit after 15 years of service.

 The satellite started under GE Aerospace in East Winsor, New Jersey.
 In 1993, the group was sold to Martin Marietta, however in 1995 Martin Marietta merged with Lockheed to form Lockheed Martin.
 This moved work to Sunnyvale, California.

 The satellite and most network operations were controlled by ACeS Network Control Center in Batam Island, Indonesia.
 The NSPs operated ground stations which provided links to the terrestrial telephone networks.